-All workers produce more value while they’re at work than they get paid in wages.
-That is where the boss’s profits comes from — hence, the lower our wages and the faster the pace of work, the more money they make off us.
-This is what Marxists mean when they say workers are exploited.
+As Marxists, we recognize that all workers produce more value while they’re at work than they get paid in wages.
+Indeed, that is where the boss’s profits comes from — hence, the lower our wages and the faster the pace of work, the more money they make off us.

 But even though US workers today are doing more and more work for less and less pay, the ruling class is making record-breaking profits.
 Even as wages continue to drop and employers demand cuts to benefits and retirement, the bosses are making money hand over fist.

 We believe that the only way to turn this around is to build organization and power among workers in their workplaces.
-Thus, our members are committed to re-building a militant, democratic, rank-and-file-led labor movement.
-We stand for “social movement unionism” that links workplace struggles to broader struggles for social justice.
+Thus, our members are committed to building a militant, democratic, rank-and-file-led labor movement.
 We believe that we’re strongest when we organize the unorganized and break down barriers created by the bosses to divide and conquer the labor movement.
 We also believe that the labor movement should fight for basic class-based political demands — e.g. no to cutbacks, yes to taxing the rich — by seeking independence from the corporate-controlled Democratic Party.